spdrnl/kafka-flink-fs/README.md

 TODO
 -------------

-* Check Scala conflict version
+* Check Scala 2.10/11 version conflict
+* Packaging: is it better to include the complete compile path or just the necessary libraries using trail and error?